Dialog FIR Decimation

 You can replace the delays and decimation factor at the input with a switching switch.

-When the first input sample arrives, the switch feeds it to the branch 0, and the decimator calculates the first output value.
-As new input counts arrive, the switch moves counterclockwise through the branches. , and down to the branch 0 by feeding one count into each branch.
-When the switch reaches the branch 0, the decimator outputs the following set of output values.
+When the first input sample arrives, the switch feeds it to branch 0, and the decimator calculates the first output value.
+As new input counts arrive, the switch moves counterclockwise through the branches. , and up to branch 0, feeding one count into each branch.
+When the switch reaches branch 0, the decimator outputs the next set of output values.
 This process continues as long as the data continues to arrive.
-Every time the switch comes to a branch 0, the decimator outputs .
-The decimator effectively outputs one count for each the counts that it receives.
+Each time the switch goes to branch 0, the decimator outputs .
+The decimator effectively outputs one count for each the counts he gets.
 Thus, the sampling rate at the output of the FIR decimator is .